 GridNode in the cluster has a copy of a hash ring data structure.
 Without going into details on how a hash ring works, it is used to determine where in the cluster a given actor is to be distributed and subsequently found within the grid.
 An actor's node location is determined by where the hash of its

 Address distributes on the hash ring data structure.
 For example, if there are three nodes in the cluster, each actor

 Address must hash into one of the three nodes.
 This means that a given actor purposely has a single instance in a single grid node in the cluster; that is, that one actor instance is pinned to a given node.

-When a message is sent to a grid-compatible actor, a the grid node of the message sender looks up in the hash ring for the node on which that actor is located.
+When a message is sent to a grid-compatible actor, the grid node of the message sender looks up in the hash ring for the node on which that actor is located.
 The message is then serialized and sent over the network to that node.
-The receiving grid node there up the actor locally and delivers the message through the actor's mailbox.
+The receiving grid node searches up the actor locally and delivers the message through the actor's mailbox.

 There is, of course, an optimization if the message is sent to an actor that is on the same node as the sender.
 Such a condition delivers the message directly through the target actor's mailbox without any network overhead.

 There are several grid operational scenarios to be aware of.
 Although service and application developers will not need to do anything special when creating actors in the grid and sending messages from many client actors to many target actors, it is useful to understand the common scenarios.